rocketacademy/marketing-website/src/pages/faq/index.md

       answers: >-
         1. Rocket has no physical campus and conducts classes over Zoom and Slack.
-This helps reduce course fees and commute time, while still achieving the best bootcamp outcomes in Singapore.
+This helps reduce course fees and commute time, while still achieving the best coding bootcamp outcomes.

         2. Students code together daily over video call and group chat.
 There are fewer than 10 students per instructor, enabling interactive classes where students ask questions and get feedback.
     - question: How is Rocket different from online courses?
-      answers: >
+      answers: >-
-        1. Rocket Academy is live and cohort-based.
+        1. Rocket Academy's coding bootcamp course is live and cohort-based.
         Students ask questions in class daily and enjoy a community of classmates learning at the same pace.

         2. Rocket Academy cultivates a strong alumni network that significantly helps graduates with their careers.
     - question: What is the difference between software engineering, programming, and